Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ```

 - `<service name>` - Should be the short name for the azure service. e.g. deviceupdate
-- `<pacakage name>` -  Should be the name of the shipping package, or an abbreviation that distinguishes the given shipping artifact for the given service.
+- `<package name>` -  Should be the name of the shipping package, or an abbreviation that distinguishes the given shipping artifact for the given service.
 It will be `Azure.<group>.<service>`, e.g. Azure.IoT.DeviceUpdate

-We will use dotnet project template [Azure.ServiceTemplate.Template](https://github.com/Azure/azure-sdk-for-net/) to automatically create the project.
+We will use dotnet project template [Azure.ServiceTemplate.Template](https://github.com/Azure/azure-sdk-for-net/blob/3ac301ac6435c818ad7a9946ab1c4023cee236ff/eng/templates) to automatically create the project.

 You can run `eng\scripts\automation\Invoke-DataPlaneGenerateSDKPackage.ps1` to generate the starting SDK client library package directly as following:

 ```
-eng/scripts/automation/Invoke-DataPlaneGenerateSDKPackage.ps1 -service <servicename> -namespace Azure.<group>.<source> -sdkPath <sdkrepoRootPath> -inputfiles <inputfilelink> -securityScope <securityScope> -securityHeaderName <securityHeaderName>
+eng/scripts/automation/Invoke-DataPlaneGenerateSDKPackage.ps1 -service <servicename> -namespace Azure.<group>.<service> -sdkPath <sdkrepoRootPath> -inputfiles <inputfilelink> -securityScope <securityScope> -securityHeaderName <securityHeaderName>
 ```

 e.g.